-- 9.2 A Sub-Committee consisting of three members of the Licensing Committee will be convened to hear every application where: - a) an Interested Party or Responsible Authority has made representations about an application; or - b) the Licensing Authority proposes to attach a condition to the licence under Section 169(1)(a); or - c) the Licensing Authority proposes to exclude under Section 169(1)(b) a condition that would otherwise be attached to a licence under Section 168 of the Act. - d) a review has been applied for by a Responsible Authority or Interested Party under Section 197 of the Gambling Act 2005 or a review has been initiated by the Licensing Authority under Section 200 Gambling Act 2005 - 9.3 See Part D for full list of matters to be dealt with by the Licensing Committee and Licensing Sub-Committees.
+A Sub-Committee consisting of three members of the Licensing Committee will be convened to hear every application where:

+- a) an Interested Party or Responsible Authority has made representations about an application; or - b) the Licensing Authority proposes to attach a condition to the licence under Section 169(1)(a); or - c) the Licensing Authority proposes to exclude under Section 169(1)(b) a condition that would otherwise be attached to a licence under Section 168 of the Act. - a review has been applied for by a Responsible Authority or Interested Party under Section 197 of the Gambling Act 2005 or a review has been initiated by the Licensing Authority under Section 200 Gambling Act 2005 - 11.3 See Part D for full list of matters to be dealt with by the Licensing Committee and Licensing Sub-Committees.

-Section 10 Integrating Strategies and Avoiding Duplication
+12 Integrating Strategies and Avoiding Duplication

-- 10.1 In determining applications the Licensing Authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
-One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal. - 10.2 Section 210 of the 2005 Act prevents Licensing Authorities taking into account the likelihood of the proposal by the applicant obtaining planning or building consent when considering a Premises Licence application.
-Equally the grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building control. - 10.3 The Licensing Authority seeks to avoid any duplication with other statutory/regulatory systems where possible, including planning.
-This authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it. - 10.4 When dealing with a Premises Licence application for finished buildings, this authority will not take into account whether those buildings have to comply with the necessary planning or building consents.
-Fire or health and safety will not be taken into account, as these matters are dealt with under relevant planning control, buildings and other regulations and must not form part of the consideration for the premises licence. - 10.5 As referred to in Section 2.8 the Licensing Authority has a duty under the Human Rights Act 1998 and under Article 8 of the European Convention of Human Rights not to breach the rights of individuals to respect for their private and family life.
-Similarly under Article 1 of the First Protocol of the Convention individuals should not be deprived of peaceful enjoyment of possessions, should have the right to a fair hearing under Article 6 and a right to freedom of expression under Article 10. - 10.6 The Licensing Authority acknowledges the right of businesses in the Borough to operate, but this consideration must be balanced against the rights of others such as residents.
+- 12.1 In determining applications the Authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives. - 12.2 Section 210 of the 2005 Act prevents Authorities taking into account the likelihood of the proposal by the applicant obtaining planning or building consent when considering a Premises Licence application.
+Equally the grant of a gambling premises licence does not prejudice or prevent any action that may be appropriate under the law relating to planning or building control.

+- 12.3 The Authority seeks to avoid any duplication with other statutory/regulatory systems where possible, including planning.
+This authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it. - 12.4 When dealing with a Premises Licence application for finished buildings, the Authority will not take into account whether those buildings have to comply with the necessary planning or building consents.
+Fire or health and safety matters will not be taken into account, as these matters are dealt with under relevant planning control, buildings and other regulations and must not form part of the consideration for the Premises Licence. - 12.5 As referred to in Section 2.8 the Authority has a duty under the Human Rights Act 1998 and under Article 8 of the European Convention of Human Rights not to breach the rights of individuals to respect for their private and family life.
+Similarly, under Article 1 of the First Protocol of the Convention individuals should not be deprived of peaceful enjoyment of possessions, should have the right to a fair hearing under Article 6 and a right to freedom of expression under Article 10. - 12.6 The Authority acknowledges the right of businesses in the Borough to operate, but this consideration must be balanced against the rights of others such as residents.

-Section 11 Partnership Working
+13 Partnership Working

-- 11.1 The Authority will work in partnership with the following agencies and individuals to promote the licensing objectives:-
+- 13.1 The Authority will work in partnership with the following agencies and individuals to promote the licensing objectives:

 - Northumbria Police

 - Tyne and Wear Fire and Rescue Service

 - Planning Authority

 - Environmental Health Authority

 - Crime & Disorder Reduction Partnership

 - Local businesses

 - Agencies involved in child protection

 - Local residents

 - Organisations concerned with safeguarding the interests of vulnerable adults.

-- 11.2 The Licensing Authority will consider any relevant protocols made with Northumbria Police.
+- 13.2 The Authority will consider any relevant protocols made with Northumbria Police.
 The Police have the right to make representations in relation to licence applications and reviews of licences and make reference to relevant strategies and protocols adopted by them under that Act.

-- 11.3 The Licensing Authority will have regard to the Safer North Tyneside Community Safety Partnership where appropriate.
+- 13.3 The Authority will have regard to the Safer North Tyneside Community Safety Partnership where appropriate.